Staff members share the most surprising things they’ve learned since joining The Skin Cancer Foundation.

 — Ali Venosa, Communications Coordinator

-* This article was first published in the 2017 issue of The Skin Cancer Foundation Journal.
+* This article has been updated in 2020.
+It was first published in the 2017 issue of The Skin Cancer Foundation Journal.